 - Financial companies have the highest insider threat cost, spending about $21.25 million which is 47% more than last year.
 Second highest is retail, with $16.56 million, a 62% increase from the previous year.
 (Ponemon Institute)

-With the evolution and massive adoption of cloud services, the threat surface for insider threats has rapidly expanded.
+With the evolution and massive adoption of cloud communication channels, the threat surface for insider threats has rapidly expanded.

 This comes in the wake of the “Great Resignation”, which shows no signs of slowing down.
 Moreover, rising inflation, tight budgets, and sky-high interest rates have turned people anxious and uncertain, especially in their workplace stature.